-President Bush has repeatedly promised to "smoke him out" of his cave, capture him dead or alive, if necessary through ground assaults or missile strikes.
+President Bush had repeatedly promised to "smoke him out" of his cave, capture him dead or alive, if necessary through ground assaults or missile strikes.
 According to a recent statement by president Bush, Osama is hiding in a remote area of Pakistan which "is extremely mountainous and very inaccessible, ... with high mountains between 9,000 to 15,000 feet high....".
 We cannot get him, because, according to the president, there is no communications infrastructure, which would enable us to effectively go after him. (quoted in Balochistan Times, 23 April 2006)

-The pursuit of Osama has become a highly ritualized process which feeds the news chain on a daily basis.
-It is not only part of the media disinformation campaign, it also provides a justification for the arbitrary arrest, detention and torture of numerous "suspects", "enemy combatants" and "accomplices", who allegedly might be aware of Osama's whereabouts.
+The pursuit of Osama became a highly ritualized process which fed the news chain on a daily basis.
+It was not only part of the media disinformation campaign, it also provided a justification for the arbitrary arrest, detention and torture of numerous "suspects", "enemy combatants" and "accomplices", who allegedly might be aware of Osama's whereabouts.
 And that information is of course vital to "the security of Americans".

-The search for Osama serves both military and political objectives.
+The search for Osama served both military and political objectives.
 The Democrats and Republicans compete in their resolve to weed out "islamic terrorism".

-The Path to 9/11, a five-hour ABC series on "the search for Osama" -which makes its debut on the 10th and 11th of September to marks the fifth anniversary of the attacks- casually accuses Bill Clinton of having been "too busy with the Monica Lewinsky scandal to fight terrorism."
+The Path to 9/11, a five-hour ABC series on "the search for Osama" -which made its debut in 2006 to mark the fifth anniversary of the attacks- casually accuses Bill Clinton of having been "too busy with the Monica Lewinsky scandal to fight terrorism."
 The message of the movie is that the Democrats neglected the "war on terrorism".